Frosenow/Locatobia/README.md

 #  Locatobia
 Locatobia is a web application that uses the Google Maps API and JavaScript geolocation API to provide sightseeing recommendations to tourists who are short on time.
-The application takes into account the user's location and tries to find to suggest the most popular and relevant tourist attractions in the area.
-Tourists have the ability to filter tourist attractions by categories and also save them to favorites using Local Storage.
+The application takes into account the user's location and tries to suggest the most popular and relevant tourist attractions in the area.
+Tourists have the ability to filter tourist attractions by categories and also save them as well as delete them from favourites list.

 **Link to project:** [Locatobia Demo](https://cozy-gnome-77b50e.netlify.app/)